No Weighted-Regret Learning in Adversarial Bandits with Delays: Introduction

-Surprisingly, these regret bounds reveal inherent robustness to delays that both EXP3 and FKM enjoy.
-For example, if $d_{t}\leq K$ for all $t$, then EXP3 achieves the same $O\left(\sqrt{TK\ln K}\right)$ that exponential weights with $d_{t}\leq K$ achieves in the full information case \citep{quanrud2015online}, or that EXP3 achieves with no delays \citep{auer1995gambling,auer2002nonstochastic}.
-Even more impressive, if $d_{t}\leq t^{1/4}$ for all $t$, then FKM achieves the same order of regret it would have achieved \textbf{with no delays.}

-Like the horizon $T$, the sum of delays $D=\sum_{t=1}^{T}\min\left\{ d_{t},T-t+1\right\} $ is not always known to the decision-maker.
-Hence, $T$ and $D$ might not be available while tuning the algorithm parameters.
-While the standard doubling trick \citep{cesa1997use} can be used to deal with an unknown $T$, it does not help with an unknown $D$.
-Our third main contribution is a general novel two-dimensional doubling trick where epochs are indexed by a ``delay index'' as well as a ``time index''.
+Like the horizon $T$, the sum of delays $D=\sum_{t=1}^{T}\min\left\{ d_{t},T-t+1\right\} $ might be unknown to the decision-maker, which may need them to tune the algorithm.
+While the standard doubling trick \citep{cesa1997use} can deal with an unknown $T$, it does not help with an unknown $D$.
+Our fourth main contribution is a general novel two-dimensional doubling trick where epochs are indexed by a ``delay index'' as well as a ``time index''.
 The delay index doubles every time the number of missing samples so far doubles, and the time index doubles with the rounds as usual.
-We show that under general conditions, this novel doubling trick can be applied to an online learning algorithm beyond the case of adversarial bandits or bandit feedback.
-We apply this result to achieve an expected regret bound of $O\left(nT^{\frac{3}{4}}+\sqrt{n}T^{\frac{1}{3}}D^{\frac{1}{3}}\right)$ for FKM and of $O\left(\sqrt{\left(KT+D\right)\ln K}\right)$ for EXP3.
+We show that under mild conditions, this novel doubling trick can be applied to any online learning algorithm with delayed feedback, beyond the case of adversarial bandits.
+We apply this result to achieve an expected regret of $O\left(nT^{\frac{3}{4}}+\sqrt{n}T^{\frac{1}{3}}D^{\frac{1}{3}}\right)$ for FKM and of $O\left(\sqrt{\left(KT+D\right)\log K}\right)$ for EXP3.

-An omnipotent adversary represents the embodiment of the agent's worst fears when learning to optimize her decisions in an unknown environment.
-In practice, it is more likely that the opponents that the agent faces are online learning agents like herself, which have limited knowledge and power.
-These agents have interests of their own, that are conflicting but not as malicious as that of an adversary.
-Non-cooperative games are the natural framework to analyze the outcome of the interaction against other agents instead of against an all-powerful adversary.
-In the worst-case, these interests are in direct conflict with those of our agent, as in the case of a zero-sum game.
-Interestingly enough, it turns out that with delayed feedback, the outcome of playing against other agents can be essentially different from playing against an all-powerful adversary.

-It is well known that when $N$ agents use a no-regret learning algorithm against each other in a non-cooperative game, the dynamics will result in a coarse correlated equilibrium (CCE) \citep{hannan1957approximation,hart2013simple}.
-For a zero-sum game, the dynamics result in a Nash equilibrium (NE) \citep{cai2011minmax}.
-The emergence of a CCE or a NE in a game between no-regret learners provides yet another strong evidence for the importance of these game-theoretic equilibrium concepts.
-From a practical point of view, the convergence of the expected ergodic distribution to the set of CCE or of the ergodic average to the set of NE makes no-regret algorithms an appealing way to approximate a CCE or a NE when the game matrix is unknown so only simulating the game is possible (see \citet{hellerstein2019solving}).
-When simulating an unknown game, bandit feedback is a more realistic assumption than full information (or gradient feedback).